Nabla Labs

 How do you generate the bodies you simulate on?

-We use our own internal body‑shape model, calibrated against public anthropometric datasets and any size charts or fit standards you provide.
-We can sample bodies that match a specific demographic (region, age band, athletic vs. standard build) or a custom distribution defined for your customer base.
+Nabla Labs uses an internal body-shape model, calibrated against public anthropometric datasets and any size charts or fit standards you provide.
+The model can sample bodies that match a specific demographic (region, age band, athletic or standard build) or a custom distribution defined for your customer base.
 The output is a population of bodies suited to your brand's market, used as the test bed for your patterns.

 Materials